 About Our Service

-Our Sunday service is a casual and traditional celebration with a mix of hymns and more contemporary music.
+Our Sunday service is a casual and traditional celebration with a mix of hymns, contemporary music and videos.
 The choir sings and there is a special message for the children.
-Pastor Derek preaches and teaches on topics that are relevant to daily living.
-And there's always good food and conversation at our fellowship time in the lounge after the service.
+The Pastor preaches and teaches on topics that are relevant to daily living.
+And there's always good food and conversation at our fellowship time in the Christ Cafe after the service.
 Join us!

 Children in Church

 Children of all ages are always welcome as full participants in the worship service.
 If needed, our "Baby Fold", for our younger people age five and under, is available for you to sit with your child and listen to our service.
-Toward the beginning of the service there is a special message for children and youth on the chancel steps, activity packets are also available in the back of the sanctuary.
-Children may be released for Deep Blue Kids Ministry after the children's message with Pastor Derek (about 10:45).
+Activity packets for children are available in the back of the sanctuary.
+Toward the beginning of the service there is a special message for children and youth on the chancel steps, Following this message children will be dismissed for Dig In Sunday School.

 Celebrating the Sacraments

 In the United Methodist tradition we celebrate two sacraments: baptism and the Lord's Supper, or communion.
 If you are interested in baptism contact Rev. Kim or the church office.
 Here at HFUMC we offer communion on the first Sunday of the month with an open communion table, which means everyone is welcome to receive the bread and the juice.
 We invite you to come forward, receive a piece of bread, dip it in the juice and return to your seat or use the chancel railing for personal prayer.

 If you can't make it in person on Sunday morning you can always watch our services on television.
 There are three opportunities to watch.

 If you are already a viewer and would like to donate to support this ministry, checks can be made to "Worship" and sent to the church at 227 Main St. Hudson Falls, NY 12839 or you can make an on-line contribution on our homepage through PayPal.

 Where should I park?